PSLmodels/taxdata/docs/info/Stage III.md

 (see appendix for the bin breakdown).
 The distribution is assumed to hold at 2014 levels for the years 2015-2026.
 These are the goal distributions.

-For each year adjustment factors are needed, the variable is extrapolated to that year using the same routine as in Tax-Calculator.
+For each year adjustment factors are needed, the targeted variable is extrapolated to that year using the same routine as in Tax-Calculator.
 The goal bin amounts are then found using the goal distributions and aggregate total found in the PUF.

-The goal bin amounts are are then divided by the actual bin amounts, which are calculated using the AGI variable found in the PUF before final processing, in order to find a set of adjustment factors that can be multiplied by each record in each AGI bin so that bin total reach their targeted levels.
+The goal bin amounts are divided by the actual bin amounts, which are calculated using the AGI variable found in the PUF before final processing, in order to find a set of adjustment factors that can be multiplied by each record in each AGI bin so that bin totals reach their targeted levels.

-While this process does benefit from it’s simplicity, there are some trade-offs.
+While this process does benefit from its simplicity, there are some trade-offs.

 * Because each record is given a specific factor,  the size of the file holding these factors will be large.
-* Because the factor is only being applied to one element of income, any correlation between two types of income will be lost.
+* Because the factor is only being applied to one element of income, any possible relationship between two types of income will be lost.
 However, in the case of interest income, there do not appear to be any strong correlations with other income items (see appendix).